 I appreciate the employers who want to make diversity a reality and focus on hiring more women.
 However, it would be nice if they can stop and wonder why women leave the workplace and try to fix that as well.
 There is no point in bringing in more women when you don’t treat the existing ones right and eventually make them leave.

 This is why we celebrate women’s day in the workplace.
-To remind women that despite the hardships they face at work, we are working on bringing equality.
+To let women know that we appreciate them staying when quitting is an easier option.
+To remind them that despite the hardships they face at work, we are working on bringing equality.
 That we pledge to make work a safe, inclusive and righteous place.
 This may take time, but we still value women’s contributions to the company and wish they would stick with us while we strive to provide the equality that is their fundamental right.

-Note: I’m writing this article post women’s day, so I am only addressing women’s issues.
-Being from a tech background, I can only write about my personal experience and things my friends and relatives have gone through.
+Note: I know men have their own set of problems unique to them at work.
+I’m writing this article post women’s day, so I am only addressing women’s issues.
+Being from a tech background, I can only write about my personal experience and things my friends, colleagues and relatives have gone through.
 I know there are other minorities affected in the tech world.
 I know women are affected in other fields in a different way, but I can only write about what I know and who I can reach.